dogmatiq/dogma/README.md

 the same process instance at a specific time.
 Such messages are used to implement processes that incorporate some time-based component.

-Aggregates are represented by the [`dogma.ProcessMessageHandler`] interface.

 Process state is managed by the engine, ensuring that state transitions occur atomically with the enqueing of the commands the processes produce.

+Processes are represented by the [`dogma.ProcessMessageHandler`] interface.

 ### Integration